MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/visualization-plotly.md

 ## Write your own Plotly visualization in Python

  In this method, you dynamically create the Plotly JSON string in Python using the [Plotly package](https://plotly.com/python/getting-started/).
 This process requires use of the [python() plugin](python-plugin.md).
-The Python script is run on the existing ADX nodes using the inline python() plugin.
+The Python script is run on the existing Azure Data Explorer nodes using the inline python() plugin.
 It generates a Plotly JSON that is rendered by the client application.

 Using this method, all types of Plotly visualizations are supported.